Brad Feld: what founders need to know about recent changes in VC deal terms – TechCrunch

 Extra Crunch offers members the opportunity to tune into conference calls led and moderated by the TechCrunch writers you read every day.
-This week, TechCrunch’s Connie Loizos hopped on the line with prominent investor, entrepreneur, thought leader, and Techstars co-founder Brad Feld to discuss the latest edition of his book “Venture Deals”, his advice to founders and investors, and his take on hot button issues of the day (including dual-class shares, direct listings, and what happened at WeWork).
+This week, TechCrunch’s Connie Loizos hopped on the line with prominent investor, entrepreneur, thought leader, and Techstars co-founder Brad Feld to discuss the latest edition of his book “Venture Deals”, his advice to founders and investors, and his take on hot-button issues of the day (including dual-class shares, direct listings, and what happened at WeWork).

 In their conversation, Brad and Connie discuss the need to know information when it comes to preparing for, structuring and executing venture deals, and how that information has changed over the past several decades.
-Feld walks through the major topics that have been added in the latest edition of the book, such as how to handle venture debt, as well as tactical attributes that aren’t currently in the book, such as secondary market trading.
+Feld walks through the major topics that have been added in the latest edition of the book, such as how to handle venture debt, along with tactical attributes that aren’t currently in the book, such as secondary market trading.

-Brad also gives his take on the most effective fundraising tactics for founders, and what common pieces of advice might be overblown.
+Brad also shares his take on the most effective fundraising tactics for founders, and which common pieces of advice might be overblown.

 Brad Feld: “I think the approach to the amount of money that you’re raising is both nuanced and evolves based on what financing round you’re at.
 So if you’re in an early round, some of the characteristics are different than if you’re in a later round.
-But I think the general truism… that I like to use when people say, “Well, how much money should I raise?”
+But I think the general truism… that I like to use when people say, ‘Well, how much money should I raise?’

 I start with two variables and you the entrepreneur get to define those two variables.
 The two variables are: the amount of money you raise and what getting to the next level means.
 The amount of money you should raise is the amount of money that you need to get your business to the next level.
 There are lots of different ways to define what next level is and by forcing yourself internally to define next level and then define what you need in terms of capital to get to that next level… when you’re raising that first round of financing or even the second or third round of financing, it helps you size rationally what you need versus reactively to whatever the market characteristics are.